 Cats don’t drink a lot or as often as they need, instead they usually rely on their food for moisture.
 Canned food over a dry-only diet will also ensure your kitty is getting enough water.

 Of course, there are good and bad options for all cat food, dry or wet.
 When shopping for healthy cat food look out for one that is high in taurine.
 This nutrient is important in keeping your cat’s eyes healthy.

 Just like us, cats love an in between meal treat!
 Avoid giving scraps from your plate which can be very fatty, salty or even poisonous to kitties.
 Instead, choose healthy cat treats that will not only keep your cat happy but healthy too!

-As much as kitties are well-known for their ability to laze around all day, (up to 15 hour long cat naps are quite normal!) but exercise is still super important for the health of our feline friends and is especially important for maintaining a healthy cat weight in indoor cats.
+Kitties are well-known for their ability to laze around all day, (up to 15-hour long cat naps are quite normal!).
+But exercise is still super important for the health of our feline friends.
+It is especially important for maintaining a healthy cat weight in indoor cats.

-Obesity is a real problem, in fact, according to the Association for Pet Obesity Prevention, about 60% of cats are overweight.
-Obesity puts your cat at risk for a number of serious health problems including diabetes, heart and lung disease, high blood pressure and can increase the risk of cancer.
+Obesity is a real problem.
+In fact, according to the Association for Pet Obesity Prevention, about 60% of cats are overweight.
+Obesity puts your cat at risk for a number of serious health problems.
+These include diabetes, heart and lung disease, high blood pressure and can increase the risk of cancer.

 Here are a few ideas to help get the reluctant cat to shake a tail:

 Place their bowls on a high surface…they have to climb to get the good stuff.